MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-sqlserver-communication.md

 4. In the results pane, scroll to the right to the column titled  `MainDatabaseServerName_<GUID>`.

-5. In the first row, enter `computer\<instance>` followed by a comma, and then the SQL Server port number `(computer\instance,portNumber)`.
-If you are hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
-If the database is part of a SQL Always On Availability Group, replace `computer\instance` with the availability group listener name in the format of `<AvalabilityGroupListnerName,portNumber>`.

-6. In the first row, enter your data warehouse database SQL instance network name.
+5. In the first row, enter your data warehouse database SQL instance network name.

-7. Right-click `dbo.MT_Microsoft$SystemCenter$DataWarehouse$AppMonitoring`, and then click **Edit Top 200 Rows**.
+6. Right-click `dbo.MT_Microsoft$SystemCenter$DataWarehouse$AppMonitoring`, and then click **Edit Top 200 Rows**.

-8. In the results pane, scroll to the right to the column titled  `MainDatabaseServerName_<GUID>`.
+7. In the results pane, scroll to the right to the column titled  `MainDatabaseServerName_<GUID>`.

-9. In the first row, enter your data warehouse database SQL instance network name.
+8. In the first row, enter your data warehouse database SQL instance network name.

-10. Right-click `dbo.MT_Microsoft$SystemCenter$DataWarehouse$AppMonitoring_Log`, and then click **Edit Top 200 Rows**.
+9. Right-click `dbo.MT_Microsoft$SystemCenter$DataWarehouse$AppMonitoring_Log`, and then click **Edit Top 200 Rows**.

-11. In the results pane, scroll to the right to the column titled  `Post_MainDatabaseServerName_<GUID>`.
+10. In the results pane, scroll to the right to the column titled  `Post_MainDatabaseServerName_<GUID>`.

-12. In the first row, enter your data warehouse database SQL instance network name.
+11. In the first row, enter your data warehouse database SQL instance network name.

-13. Right-click `dbo.MT_Microsoft$SystemCenter$DataWarehouse_Log`, and then click **Edit Top 200 Rows**.
+12. Right-click `dbo.MT_Microsoft$SystemCenter$DataWarehouse_Log`, and then click **Edit Top 200 Rows**.

-14. In the results pane, scroll to the right to the column titled  `Post_MainDatabaseServerName_<GUID>`.
+13. In the results pane, scroll to the right to the column titled  `Post_MainDatabaseServerName_<GUID>`.

-15. In the first row, enter your data warehouse database SQL instance network name.
+14. In the first row, enter your data warehouse database SQL instance network name.

-16. Right-click `dbo.MT_Microsoft$SystemCenter$OpsMgrDWWatcher`, and then click **Edit Top 200 Rows**.
+15. Right-click `dbo.MT_Microsoft$SystemCenter$OpsMgrDWWatcher`, and then click **Edit Top 200 Rows**.

-17. In the results pane, scroll to the right to the column titled  `DatabaseServerName_<GUID>`.
+16. In the results pane, scroll to the right to the column titled  `DatabaseServerName_<GUID>`.

-18. In the first row, enter your data warehouse database SQL instance network name.
+17. In the first row, enter your data warehouse database SQL instance network name.

-19. Right-click `dbo.MT_Microsoft$SystemCenter$OpsMgrDWWatcher_Log`, and then click **Edit Top 200 Rows**.
+18. Right-click `dbo.MT_Microsoft$SystemCenter$OpsMgrDWWatcher_Log`, and then click **Edit Top 200 Rows**.

-20. In the results pane, scroll to the right to the column titled `Post_DatabaseServerName_<GUID>`.
+19. In the results pane, scroll to the right to the column titled `Post_DatabaseServerName_<GUID>`.

-21. In the first row, enter your data warehouse database SQL instance network name.
+20. In the first row, enter your data warehouse database SQL instance network name.

-22. In the Object Explorer pane, expand **Databases**, expand the data warehouse database (for example, OperationsManagerDW), expand **Tables**, right-click `dbo.MemberDatabase`, and then click **Edit Top 200 Rows**.
+21. In the Object Explorer pane, expand **Databases**, expand the data warehouse database (for example, OperationsManagerDW), expand **Tables**, right-click `dbo.MemberDatabase`, and then click **Edit Top 200 Rows**.

-23. In the results pane, scroll to the right to the column titled `column.ServerName`.
+22. In the results pane, scroll to the right to the column titled `column.ServerName`.

-24. In the first row, enter your data warehouse database SQL instance network name.
+23. In the first row, enter your data warehouse database SQL instance network name.

-25. On the SQL Server instance hosting the operational database, configure the following:
+24. On the SQL Server instance hosting the operational database, configure the following:

     a.
 Open SQL Server Management Studio.